Email: lizkimbrough @ gmail.com

 I wrangle big ideas into clear and compelling narratives.
 Whether telling the story of the glowing fungi or conveying the vision of your organization to a funder, I embody the narrative and find clear, creative ways to connect to diverse audiences.

 As both a scientist and a writer, I have funded my work through grants and fellowships and discovered that I have a knack and for writing and editing grants.
-I now work as the Grant Writer for Dillard University where I have brought in an average of $100,000 a month in grants.
+As the Grant Writer for Dillard University I brought in an average of $100,000 a month in grants.
 I am available for freelance and would love to collaborate with you to tell your story.

 As a National Science Foundation Graduate Research Fellow at Tulane University, my doctoral research focused on the microbiomes of baldcypress trees (microbe nerds unite!) in the context of climate change and finding salt tolerant microbes for potential use in restoration.

-Now, I’m excited to be working across disciplines and on project/community development both in New Orleans and internationally.
+Now, I’m excited to be working across disciplines and on project/community development both in New Orleans and internationally and writing full time.